Which Countries Require Travel Insurance?

 Nepal

 The government of Nepal has made travel medical insurance mandatory for all visitors to the country.
-This insurance must include emergency assistance and COVID-19 medical repatriation.
+There are some exceptions, so please refer to the Nepal Governement website for the latest information.

 Qatar